 If for some reason, you are not happy with the placement during the first two weeks, please contact the Housing Coordinator immediately so that we can make other arrangements for you.

-Please note: You are only allowed to move to another host family during the two-week grace period.
-Move outs to apartments are not allowed.
-You will lose your rent if you move out before two weeks.
+Please note: You may move to another host family or choose to find other housing arrangements You will lose your rent if you move out before two weeks.

 The student is expected to stay with their host family for one semester, unless unforeseen conflicts and/or emergencies arise necessitating a move.
 Such conflicts/emergencies include, but are not limited to: conflicts with the host family, unauthorized increase in rent and/or deposit amounts, emergencies that require the student to return to their home country, host families requesting that the student move out.
 The International Student Office will determine if a student’s situation qualifies as an authorized move out after discussion with the host family and the student.